guamcracker/BurgerSequelize/README.md

     hits a /burger/create route in Express to insert a new burger into the MySQL database (via Sequelize ORM) re-routes the webpage back to /burger, where the burger is now ready to be eaten column

+ Created by Matthew Paulino with help from UCI Code Boot Camp and Justin Leveck:

 [Demo Here](https://guamcracker-sequelize-burger.herokuapp.com)